antoinetlc/Real3D/README.md

 Real3D is an open-source software for real-time realistic renderings.
 It can load reflectance maps (diffuse, specular, roughness and normal maps) in order to make photorealistic renderings in real-time.
 The program allows rendering and animation under a point light source and an environment map.
+This software was implemented during my PhD at Imperial College London.

 ###Version
 Version 1.0